chunky-dev/docs/ChunkyDocs/docs/getting_started/configuration.md

 - `Close console when Chunky exits` - Typically this can be left enabled.
 If an exception/error causes chunky to crash it should still be possible to read the console.

-- `Download snapshots` - Snapshots are nightly/alpha/beta builds of Chunky, depending on the update site used, and may be unstable.
+- `Releas channel` - Allows you to select which type of release you would like to use. `Stable` is typically the most stable version. `Stable Snapshot` is like a beta release; Should be stable and can come with new features, bugs, and bug fixes. `Snapshot` is bleeding edge and probably unstable.

 - `Settings directory` - Does not let you change the settings directory but does let you see/access it.